 Events are one of the best ways to get to know your partners on a personal level and make them feel valued.
-While it’s common to hold these events in-person, virtual partner events can provide just as much value and allow for unique opportunities.
+While it’s common to hold these events in-person, virtual events can provide just as much value and allow for unique opportunities.

 No matter what you choose, your goal for any partner event should be to have fun and make your guests leave feeling even better about your brand than they did before.
-Here are some of our favorite ideas for virtual partner events that your attendees will love.
+Here are some of our favorite ideas for virtual partner events that attendees will love.

 Let Your Partners Do The Talking

 Give your partners and customers the opportunity to express how your company has helped them by inviting people to give a brief presentation or share a story.
 Allowing people to be a part of the event and share their experience is an impactful way to showcase how your solution helps to improve lives.

 Make It a Cinematic Experience

 Turn your virtual event into more of a premiere.
 There are so many unique ways you could go with this.
 From writing your own movie script, creating funny product videos, and even showing a favorite film, the possibilities are endless.
 Have a movie or something already filmed and ready to go allows you to focus on other important event planning tasks.

 With so many of us stuck at a computer for our jobs all day, getting to work with our hands is a privilege.
 Plan a fun craft project that your attendees can do at home, with the plan on sending them the materials needed ahead of time.
 This is great for not only encouraging teamwork but also showing off your brand’s fun personality.

 Time To Eat